The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Types of Nonprofit Emails To Send

-Offering diverse email content will maintain supporters’ interest and meet different segments’ needs, By mixing donation appeals, impact updates, and more, you can show your nonprofit cares about more than just fundraising.
+Diverse email content maintains supporters’ interest and meets different audience segments’ needs.
+By mixing donation appeals, impact updates, and more, you can show your nonprofit cares about more than just fundraising.
 Here are several types of emails you might send:

 Types of nonprofit emails to see, explained in the text below